MangoCubes/des/README.md

 # DES Encryption/Decryption
-A simple Typescript code that uses DES to encrypts/decrypts a single block of 64 bits There are two examples in this code, and verbose option is set to true by default Verbose option shows you the output of the following:
+A simple Typescript code that uses DES to encrypts/decrypts a single block of 64 bits.
+There are two examples in this code, and verbose option is set to true by default.

+Verbose option shows you the output of the following:
  - Initial permutation
  - Subkey for each round